thomass171/osm-world-mesh/README.md

 get a separate module.
 But for migration its easier to keep tcp dependencies for a while.

+# Data Model
+osmNode is unique and unambiguous always.
+The location (LatLon) is that of OSM and thus a fix reference.

+meshPoint is the result of some mesh creation and the location is a vague result including projection.
+The location isn't suited for lookup.
+Lookup needs to be done by the semantics of the point.

 # Services

 ## POST